0xflux/Wyrm/Readme.md

 For more fine grain control over building components:

-- To run the C2, from the root directory (`../`) run `docker compose up -d --build c2`.
+- To run the C2, run `docker compose up -d --build c2`.
 On first run this may take a few minutes.
 - To connect to the C2, you should use the client which can be run via: `docker compose up -d --build client` and is served on port 4040 by default.

 ## Post exploitation Red Team framework